hp17illinois/peihb.github.io/_pages/about.md

 # The beautiful tree of life on earth

 We are merely a leaf of the tree.
-The ability to Create Knowledge may be the key difference between us and other leaves.
+The ability of Creating Knowledge may be the key to differentiate us from other leaves.

 ![WechatIMG684](https://user-images.githubusercontent.com/46875212/190320246-a7d711d2-5443-42a1-b3b4-fcc20e71dc2f.jpeg)